-- Although is a rare skill. great leaders may be rare, everyone has leadership potential and many people show leadership every day.
+Leadership is a rare skill.
+Although great leaders may be rare, everyone has leadership potential and many people show leadership every day.
 What’s more, people may play modest roles in one slice of their lives and lead in another.

 William Hewitt, who took over John Deere and Co. in the 1950s when it was a small farm implements firm, turned the company into a powerhouse because, as one employee said, “Hewitt made us learn how good we were.”